-Following the success of several commando raids in Europe, General Blamey commander of the 2nd AIF suggested that Australia form its own branch of the Special Operation Executive (SOE) in Australia.
-Generally supported the new organisation was established in March 1942 and became known as the Special Operation Australia (SOA) with the cover name of Inter-Allied Services Department (IASD), usually shortened to ISD.
+With general support in the senior Defence hierarchy, the new organisation was established in March 1942 and became known as the Special Operation Australia (SOA) with the cover name of Inter-Allied Services Department (IASD), usually shortened to ISD.
 In 1943, the official name of Special Operation Australia was changed to the Services Reconnaissance Department (SRD.)
-Both “Z” and “M” Special Units fell under its command.
+Both 'Z' and 'M' Special Units fell under its command.

-When the war was won in late 1945, “M” Special Unit was disbanded.
+When the war was won in late 1945, 'M' Special Unit was disbanded.

 Please Note: Not all Coastwatchers are as yet named on this site becasue of the variable status of their recorded service.
 We intend to remedy that.
 It is a 'Work in Progress'.

 We would particularly like to encourage individual historians researchers or members of unit associations to contribute to the development of a more detailed history and photographs pertaining to this unit and its members.

 Please contact [email protected] for details on how to contribute.